 Day 1 – Kyoto

-Arrive at Kansai International Airport, meet your guide, and transfer to Kyoto.
+Meet your guide at the hotel.
 There will be a welcome dinner at a restaurant in the centre of the city.

 Accommodation: Hotel (4*)